porteux/porteux/README.md

 In the end all modules will be in their respective subfolders inside /tmp/porteux-builder-[version].

-It's recommended to have at least 8 GB of RAM.
+It's recommended to have at least 8 GB of RAM (if building GNOME, 16 GB is required).

 ## Contributing